THG-accelerator/connect-n-template-player/README.md

 # Connect N Player Template

 ## Primary Goal
-* Publish an implementation of Player to artifactory.
+* Publish an implementation of Player to a maven repository.
 Become familiar with software workflows and artifact deployment.

 ## Secondary Goal
 * Produce a champion connect N AI.

-## Prerequisites
-Install maven from [here](https://maven.apache.org/download.cgi).
-Do not use Homebrew to install it.

 ## Steps
 * Decide if you're working on your own or in a group of up to three.